rmartide/vue-google-login/README.md

     // It determines if the button is for logging in or for logging out.
     // By default is false so you only need to add it for the logout button
     logoutButton: Boolean
-    // Optional, if provided will call gapi.signin2.render with the provided params
+    // Optional, if provided will call gapi.signin2.render with the provided params and render a button with google UI
     // https://developers.google.com/identity/sign-in/web/reference#gapisignin2renderid-options
     renderParams: Object